As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 Keeping this guidance, let’s make a sequential checklist to test the fit.

-- Pick your size from the size chart.
+Pick your size from the size chart

-- Wear hockey socks
+Wear hockey socks.

-- Choose your favorite skate (color, brand, etc.)
+Choose your favorite skate (color, brand, etc.)

-- Wear the skate you chose
+Wear the skate you chose

-- Pencil test
+Pencil test

-This process is to inquiry the depth.
+This process is to inquire about the depth.

-Wear skate untied.
+Wear a skate untied.
 Pull out the tongue till the last three eyelets.
 Place a pencil over the gap horizontally.
 If it doesn’t roll back, the skate has proper heel depth

 In this test, you have to lace up properly.
 It’s a simple test.
 You have to bend forward.
 Now, put one/two fingers into the back of the skate.